dvklopfenstein/PrincetonAlgorithms/doc/README_ElemSymbolTbls.md

 ## Code
   * **Symbol Table API**
-    * [Date.py](../py/AlgsSedgewickWayne/Date.py) is an immutable type which can be used as a key
+    * [Date.py](../py/AlgsSedgewickWayne/Date.py) is an immutable type example which can be used as a key
-    FrequencyCounter.py uses
-    ST.py
+    * Client for ST.py: FrequencyCounter.py
   * **Elementary Implementations** =>
     SequentialSearchST.py
     BinarySearchST.py